Kara (British band): Some Other Shore

+Albums by Daria Kulesh

 Eternal Child

 Daria Kulesh released her solo debut album, Eternal Child, on 31 January 2015.
 It was produced by Ben Walker.
-He plays piano, accordion, ukulele, keyboards, bass, guitar and mandolin on the album, which also features Kate Rouse, Kaity Rae, Luke Jackson and Lauren Deakin-Davies.Eternal Child was Blues and Roots Radio's Album of the Week on 24 January 2015, one of Paul Mansell's albums of the week on Radio Marlow FM 97.5 and Album of the Month for January 2015 on FolkWords.
+He plays piano, accordion, ukulele, keyboards, bass, guitar and mandolin on the album, which also features Kate Rouse, Kaity Rae, Luke Jackson and Charlie Deakin Davies.Eternal Child was Blues and Roots Radio's Album of the Week on 24 January 2015, one of Paul Mansell's albums of the week on Radio Marlow FM 97.5 and Album of the Month for January 2015 on FolkWords.
 Reviewing the album for Folking.com, Dai Jeffries described Daria Kulesh's debut as very different from another Kara album – "ten original songs that are largely autobiographical...
 Daria writes strong melodies to go with her crystal clear voice and I wonder how much the music of her Russian childhood influences them.
 The result, however, is an album that rewards repeated listening."
 Pete Bradley, reviewing Eternal Child for FATEA Records, described it as "a phenomenal debut album".
 Tim Carroll, for FolkWords, said it was "possibly the most raw and unashamedly revealing collection of songs I’ve heard in a long while...Daria uses these songs to explore acute moments in her life-documentary from the unique perspective of guileless innocence born into all children".
 "Letting Go", a single from the album, was released in May 2014.
 It is described as "a bittersweet, haunting track" about her Canadian ex-sweetheart.

 Long Lost Home

 On 23 February 2017, Daria Kulesh launched a second album, Long Lost Home, which has won multiple awards, including LCM Album of the Year. fRoots described is as "Bold, exotic, impressive... literate original songs powerfully sung".
-Long Lost Home has enjoyed national radio play and reviews calling it a "triumph", a "masterpiece" and "a definite contender for the best album of 2017".
-Mike Harding praised the Moon and the Pilot as "one of the most beautiful new songs of the last ten years".
+Long Lost Home was played on national radio and reviews called it a "triumph", a "masterpiece" and "a definite contender for the best album of 2017".
+Mike Harding praised "The Moon and the Pilot" as "one of the most beautiful new songs of the last ten years".
 The album's title refers to Ingushetia in the Caucasus, which was the ancestral home of Daria's grandmother.

+Motherland

+Her album Motherland was released on 31 January 2025.